MuhammetCanNamli/todo-list/README.md

 [Muhammet Can Namli](https://www.linkedin.com/in/muhammet-can-naml%C4%B1-9556311b9/)

 ## Help
 This is my first Golang project.
-If you have suggestions and recommendations, please contact me.
+If you have suggestions and recommendations, please contact me.</br>
+I would appreciate your support to make the project more modular.